a2z2k26/bumba-voice/docs/ptt/TRANSPORT_INTEGRATION_ANALYSIS.md

 ## Executive Summary

-This document analyzes CHATTA's existing voice transport layer to identify integration points for the Push-to-Talk (PTT) feature.
+This document analyzes Bumba Voice's existing voice transport layer to identify integration points for the Push-to-Talk (PTT) feature.
 The analysis reveals a clean architecture with two distinct transport modes (local microphone and LiveKit rooms) that can be enhanced with PTT keyboard control.

 **Key Finding:** PTT integration requires replacing a single recording call (`record_audio_with_silence_detection()`) with PTT-aware recording while maintaining the existing interface contract.